 Africa is in a great position to harness the benefits of transitioning to an inclusive green economy.
-In fact, more than 83% of national climate plans include greenhouse gas reduction targets, with focus areas including energy, agriculture, waste, land use and forestry - which are also the main sectors for green economy interventions.
-The continent is endowed with abundant natural resources, specifically lithium, graphite, cobalt, nickel, copper, and rare earth minerals-all are key components of the e-mobility transition and represent new market opportunities for net-zero targets as well as sustaining livelihoods.
+In fact, more than 83% of national climate plans include greenhouse gas reduction targets, with focus areas including energy, agriculture, waste, land use and forestry-which are also the main sectors for green economy interventions.
+The continent is endowed with natural resources, specifically lithium, graphite, cobalt, nickel, copper, and rare earth minerals-all are key components of the e-mobility transition and represent new market opportunities for net-zero targets as well as sustaining livelihoods.

-Seven countries in Africa are predicted to be in the world's top ten fastest growing economies: Uganda, Kenya, Tanzania, Madagascar, Senegal, Malawi and Zambia.
+Seven African countries are predicted to be in the world's top-ten fastest growing economies: Uganda, Kenya, Tanzania, Madagascar, Senegal, Malawi, and Zambia.
 This means a large increase in energy demand from households, industry, transport, and power generation.
 A green economy approach allows African countries to transition to a greener energy generation pathway and cater to their growing energy demand at the same time, supported by falling renewable energy costs, with solar panel prices dropping by 80% in the last decade and wind energy prices by 40%.

-The UN estimates the annual investment gap for renewable energy infrastructure to be between \$380 billion and \$680 billion.
-With focused policy interventions on the green economy, African countries have a huge potential to close the financing gap.
-So far, Nigeria has been able to tap the green, social and sustainable bond market to raise finance.
+The UN estimates the annual investment gap for renewable energy infrastructure to be between US\$380 billion and US\$680 billion.
+With focused policy interventions on green economy, African countries have a huge potential to close the financing gap.
+So far, Nigeria has tapped the green, social, and sustainable bond market to raise finance.
 Direct policy measures are required to attract such financing for more African countries.
 Burkina Faso, for example, has implemented a new investment code that lowers the performance obligations for investors in green and renewable energy sectors.
 Africa is also likely to embark on rapid urbanization which needs better planning to develop more compact, resource-efficient cities.

-Transitioning to Green Economy would create newer jobs as well as bring in more investment to Africa.
-This is crucial for Africa with approximately 70% of the population below the age of 30 and newer entrants joining the workforce every year.
-For example, UNEP estimates that the expansion of solar and wind capacity in Senegal will create up to 30,000 additional jobs by 2035.
+Transitioning to a green economy would create newer jobs as well as bring in more investment to

+Africa.
+This is crucial for Africa as approximately 70% of the population are below the age of 30 and newer entrants joining the workforce every year.
+For instance, UNEP estimates that the expansion of solar and wind capacity in Senegal will create up to 30,000 additional jobs by 2035.

 The downside of the transition includes high initial investment costs, low capacity (skills and technology) for implementation, the projected insignificant rise in real GDP in the short term, and a general increase in carbon emissions as Africa develops.
-Some stakeholders who lose out in the transition may need to be compensated.
-In Kenya, for example, in spite of costs associated with green economy investments, growth in GDP would not be substantially different from business as usual in the short term (between 2010 and 2020).
+Stakeholders who lose out in the transition may need to be compensated.
+In Kenya, for example, despite costs associated with green economy investments, growth in GDP would not be substantially different from business as usual in the short term (between 2010 and 2020).
 Employment in certain sectors may also suffer from a green transition.
-While overall employment is set to increase, certain sectors such as coal mining will inevitably suffer a loss of jobs.
-Governments will need to support such segments of the population during the transition.
+While overall employment is set to increase, such sectors as coal mining will inevitably suffer a loss of jobs.
+Governments will, therefore, need to support such segments of the population during the transition.

-Overall, the green economy offers an opportunity to address poverty, economic stagnation, unemployment, and vulnerability to environmental risks and ecological scarcities.
-The studies that have been conducted across a number of African countries in both small and larger economies with different resource endowments, demonstrate positive and significant impacts.
+Overall, the green economy offers an opportunity address poverty, economic stagnation, unemployment, and vulnerability to environmental risks and ecological scarcities.
+Existing studies on certain African countries in both small and larger economies with different resource endowments, demonstrate positive and significant impacts.
 However, the transition to a green economy will not happen automatically.
 It needs to be facilitated by various enabling conditions, including financing, capacity development, green technology development and transfer, policy instruments, and institution and policy frameworks.